-I don’t mean to imply that I have all the answers, but I think I know enough to conclude that what the commentaries are telling us can’t be the whole truth either.
+I don’t mean to imply that I have all the answers, but I think I know enough to conclude that what some folks are telling us can’t be the whole truth either.
 I think, as a whole, we have concluded we know what the event means, and we’ve moved on without further investigation.
 Has there been a controversy over this event?
 Most assuredly so, otherwise, we wouldn’t have at least seven theories about the meaning of Jesus’ words in Luke 9:27.
 Nevertheless, it seems we have approached the whole event from a mental rather than a heart perspective.
 We have sought out correct information rather than true meaning.
 At least this is my perspective, concluded from the limited resources I have, together with my own limited understanding of spiritual matters.

 We are told that Jesus took the three disciples up the mountain to pray (Luke 9:28), and as Jesus prayed his countenance was altered (Luke 9:29).
 Were the disciples supposed to be praying with Jesus, or simply witnessing his prayer?
 Luke doesn’t tell us, but it seems at least many of us conclude they failed whatever purpose Jesus had in mind, when he brought them apart from the others, because they slept (Luke 9:32).
 However, Matthew and Mark neither mention that Jesus took the three up the mount to pray, nor that the disciples slept.
 They simply say the Transfiguration took place before the three disciples and describe that event.
 Only Luke discloses the disciples initial failure, if, indeed, that’s what it was.